Robert M. Nerem: Awards

 In 1989 he received the H.R.
 Lissner Award from ASME and in 2002 the Pierre Galletti Award from AIMBE.

 In 1988 he was elected to the National Academy of Engineering (NAE), and he served on its Council from 1998 to 2004).
 In 1992 he was elected to the Institute of Medicine of the National Academy of Sciences and in 1998 a Fellow of the American Academy of Arts and Sciences.
 In 1994, he was elected a Foreign Member of the Polish Academy of Sciences and in 1998 he was made an Honorary Fellow of the Institution of Mechanical Engineers in the United Kingdom.
+In 1994, he was also honored with the Robert Henry Thurston Lecture Award from the American Society of Mechanical Engineers.
 In 2004 he was elected an honorary foreign member of the Japan Society for Medical and Biological Engineering, and in 2006 a Foreign Member of the Swedish Royal Academy of Engineering Sciences.
 In 2008 he was selected by NAE for the Founders Award.

 He holds honorary doctorates from the University of Paris, Imperial College London, and Illinois Institute of Technology.